ThatOneFBIAgent/winhtop/README.md

                                                                                                          \|____|
 ```

-A terminal-based task manager for Windows, inspired by `htop`.
+A text based user interface (TUI) task manager for Windows, inspired by `htop`.

 ## Features